matterholt/triviaGame/notes/project_README.md

 - Selecting answers long hold for mobile, double click for web?
 - Add page transitions off of pages
 - Save where the user left off at
+- T , F for key controls, enter

+## TODO

+- [ ] fetch from the api when click "start" on the the home page
+- [ ] create custom hooks